Skip to main content

 Donating your eggs

 Donating or sharing your eggs is an amazing gift.
-It involves going through part of the IVF process, which is invasive, and there are some serious questions to consider before committing.
+It involves going through part of the IVF process, which involves a surgical procedure to collect the eggs, and there are some serious questions to consider before committing.
+If you decide to donate your eggs you will be given the opportunity to discuss and talk implications through with a counsellor.
+We strongly recommend you take up the offer of counselling.

 Donating your eggs